jyn626/IT121_POS/README.md

-# IT121 - Comprog PIT

-# 📌 Unsaon pag contribute? 🐻
+# 📌 Unsaon pag contribute?

 Follow these steps to contribute safely and correctly.

----

 ## 1️⃣ Fork the Repository